nselpriv/advProgramming/07-prop/.metals/.reports/metals-full/2024-10-24/r_compiler-error_(07-prop_27c197121a)_21-38-04-885.md

   // Exercise 8

-  //So that listOfN can be generic and reusable across all gen, we dont need to modify Gen to do it and can expect it to work on all types.
+  //So that listOfN can be generic and reusable across all gen, we dont need to modify Gen to do it and can expect it to work on all types.@@

   // Exercise 9

   extension [A](self: Gen[A])

     def flatMap[B](f: A => Gen[B]): Gen[B] =
-      State.flatMap(self)(f)
+      ???

     // It will be convenient to also have map (uses flatMap) def map[B](f: A => B): Gen[B] =